Zeaxanthin80/marketplace-platform/playbook/Phase 2.0 - System Architecture Summary.md

 - [ ] 2.5: CI/CD & Infrastructure as Code

 Each step will have its own detailed markdown file in the playbook folder (Phase 2.X - ...).

+## Outcomes
+- Designed a scalable, maintainable system architecture for the platform
+- Established best practices for containerization, orchestration, and CI/CD
+- Ensured all architectural decisions are version-controlled and ready for implementation

+> Phase 2 completed: The project is ready to proceed with core service development and feature implementation in Phase 3.